|Nutrition Facts (per serving)|

 Gather the ingredients.

-In a cocktail shaker filled with ice, pour the tequila, blue curaçao, and pineapple juice.
-Add a splash of lime juice.
+In a cocktail shaker, pour the tequila, blue curaçao, and pineapple juice.
+Add a splash of lime juice and fill with ice.

 - Choose a good tequila for this drink, preferably a blanco tequila.